-Investigation of mounting techniques for SMD capacitors1 Mai 2020
+Investigation of mounting techniques for SMD capacitors1 Aprilie 2020

 Capacitors, they store charge with the price of voltage between two plates separated by a dielectric.
 The main parameter that describes them is the capacitance and that is all we would like to find inside a capacitor, but how nothing in perfect in life, a small series (or parallel, depends of what model you choose to use) inductance and resistance will always be present in a real capacitor.
 Why are these parts needed? of course for many reasons in lots of applications but in the high frequency domain mainly for decoupling.